robokow/trustroots/README.md

 ## Volunteering

 You don't have to be a programmer to participate!
 You can also do something else.
-Like make coffee.
+Like make coffee, or tea.

 Check [Team Guide](https://team.trustroots.org/Volunteering.html) for more info on how to get started.